-UNC Physicians Network, LLC (UNCPN) - Formerly known as Triangle Physicians Network, LLC (TPN), UNCPN is a wholly owned subsidiary of the System, but a private employer, that owns and operates more than thirty community physician practices based primarily throughout the Triangle (Raleigh, Durham, and Chapel Hill), North Carolina area.
+UNC Physicians Network - UNC Physicians Network is a wholly owned subsidiary of the System, but a private employer, that owns and operates more than thirty community physician practices based primarily throughout the Triangle (Raleigh, Durham and Chapel Hill), North Carolina area.

-UNCPN is a physician-led network structured to meet the needs of the community and community practice physicians by creating a partnership for physicians and the System to face the challenging health care environment.
-UNCPN incorporates legacy System community-based practices as well as newly acquired practices.
+It is a physician-led network structured to meet the needs of the community and community practice physicians by creating a partnership for physicians and the System to face the challenging health care environment.